amancevice/rumrunner/README.md

 Note that in this case you must also explicitly define the Dockerfile path.

-The default digest path can also be set using the `RUM_RUNNER_HOME` environmental variable.
+The default digest path can also be set using the `RUM_HOME` environmental variable.

 ## Integrate with Rake